 There are two big causes of damage during a hurricane: wind and flooding.
 You need to ensure that you have the proper amount of coverage for wind damage if you own a home.

-Insurance companies often cover damage from wind with its own deductible or even a completely separate insurance policy in some cases.
+Insurance companies often cover damage from the wind with its own deductible or even a completely separate insurance policy in some cases.
 You should review your homeowner’s insurance policy to ensure that you’re properly covered for wind damage.
 If you need a second policy or a rider for wind, it may be a smart move.
 Insurance companies often deny a claim because wind damage isn’t specifically included in many homeowner’s insurance policies.

-In many cases along high-risk coastal areas, hurricane and wind damage coverage may only be available through state-managed insurance pools.
+In many cases along with high-risk coastal areas, hurricane and wind damage coverage may only be available through state-managed insurance pools.
 You should check with your insurer to find out the specifics about your area.

 Flood insurance covers homeowners from losses from rising water.
 And, flood insurance isn’t provided in homeowners’ insurance policies.
 Homeowners have to purchase flood insurance through the National Flood Insurance Program.